 Find out more about Friars Carse by visiting the hotel website.

 The foot trails from Ellisland Farm to Friars Carse form a leisurely circuit through wooded river paths and grazing fields.
-Why not treat yourself to Afternoon Tea at Friars Carse, normally £14.95 per person.
-[On presentation of same day Ellisland Farm ticket, every second person’s tea is 50% off!]
-See T&C’s.
+Why not treat yourself to Afternoon Tea at Friars Carse, usually £14.95 per person [on presentation of a same-day Ellisland Farm ticket], every second person’s tea is 50% off!
+See T&Cs.

 What to do

 - Pre-book your guided tour of Ellisland Farm (from £5pp)

 - Reserve your Afternoon Tea at Friars Carse 01387 740388

 24h advance booking required for groups of 5 or more / Seatings from 2:30 – 4:30 PM / Limited daily seatings available / Guided Tour & Afternoon Tea must be booked same day / Evidence of Guided Tour e-tickets required / Please announce any dietary constraints when booking / Limited time offer

 What you’ll see

 Burns referred to The Hermitage as the ‘livied cot’ and he used it as a place to write poetry and talk with friends at Friars Carse, home to his friend Captain Robert Riddell.
 He may have also been looking for a break from his growing family!

 The footpaths to the Burns Hermitage form a leisurely loop between Ellisland Farm and the Hotel, making the Friars Carse a lovely sojourn for afternoon tea (or a cheeky wee half).
 24h advance booking required to avoid disappointment for afternoon teas and evening meals.